mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 ## Deploying Jenkins Artifacts with Release Management

-You can Visual Studio Team Services Release Management to fetch the artifacts from the Jenkins server and deploy them.
-In this exercise below, we will configure VSTS to deploy the WAR file to Azure Web App Service.
+Next, we will configure Visual Studio Team Services Release Management to fetch the artifacts from the Jenkins server and deploy them

 1. First, you will need to create an endpoint to Azure and the Jenkins server.
 From the **Admin | Services** tab, select the **New Service Endpoint | Jenkins** button to create a new endpoint